oppia/oppia-web-developer-docs/Running-Tests.md

     bash scripts/run_backend_tests.sh
 ```

-This script accepts various flags.
-For example, to run a specific test module, you can type, e.g.:
+Alternatively, to run a specific test module, you can type, e.g.:
 ```
     bash scripts/run_backend_tests.sh --test_target=core.controllers.editor_test
 ```

-For more information about these and other flags, please see the documentation at the top of the [run_backend_tests.sh](https://github.com/oppia/oppia/tree/master/scripts/run_backend_tests.sh) script.
+For more information about `--test_target` and other flags, please see the documentation at the top of the [run_backend_tests.sh](https://github.com/oppia/oppia/tree/master/scripts/run_backend_tests.sh) script.

 The variable `EXPECTED_TEST_COUNT` in `scripts/backend_tests.py` stores the total number of Python tests.
 After adding tests, you'll need to update this variable to reflect the new test count.